David R Hayworth Foundation

 Funding Patterns:

-- Strong preference for children-focused initiatives: All major documented gifts have centered on programs serving children
+- Strong preference for children-focused initiatives: Grant descriptions consistently focus on programmes serving children

-- Support for educational access and equity: Major gifts to Say Yes to Education demonstrate commitment to educational opportunity
+- Support for educational access and equity: Support for Say Yes to Education demonstrates commitment to educational opportunity

-- Investment in hands-on learning experiences: Multiple major grants to children's museums emphasize interactive, experiential education
+- Investment in hands-on learning experiences: Support for children's museums emphasizes interactive, experiential education

-Geographic Alignment: Organizations in High Point appear to receive particular attention, reflecting Dr. Hayworth's home community, though support extends across North Carolina's Piedmont Triad region.
+Geographic Alignment: Organisations in High Point appear to receive particular attention, reflecting Dr. Hayworth's home community, though support extends across North Carolina's Piedmont Triad region.

 Key Takeaways for Grant Writers

-- No public application process exists - the foundation only supports preselected organizations
+- No public application process exists - the foundation only supports preselected organisations

-- Children and education are paramount - virtually all documented major grants focus on programs serving children
+- Children and education are paramount - grant descriptions consistently focus on programmes serving children

-- Geographic focus - North Carolina organizations, particularly in the Piedmont Triad (High Point, Greensboro, Winston Salem, Charlotte)
+- Geographic focus - North Carolina organisations, particularly in the Piedmont Triad (High Point, Greensboro, Winston Salem, Charlotte)

-- Museums and experiential learning - demonstrated strong support for children's museums and hands-on educational exhibits
+- Museums and experiential learning - demonstrated support for children's museums and hands-on educational exhibits

 - Educational equity matters - support for Say Yes to Education shows commitment to expanding access to educational opportunities